Orangery or Conservatory?

 If you prefer seclusion, traditional orangery extensions will appeal to you.
 This building style will reflect your ambition through the inclusion of brick pillars that will lend a sense of strength and permanence to your design.

-The glazed roof will stop your traditional orangery from feeling enclosed.
-When spending time in your new room, the insulated internal pelmet will make your new installation feel more like a lounge.
+The glazed roof will prevent your traditional orangery from feeling enclosed.
+When you spend time in your new room, the insulated internal pelmet will make your new installation feel more like a lounge.

-Include French doors if you favour orangery extensions that feel private.
+If you favour orangery extensions that feel private, include French doors.
 You’ll be able to open your room up to the elements during warmer weather but create a warm and cosy space during the evening or colder weather.

 Our traditional orangery extensions can be fitted in any colour, so you’ll be able to match your frames and roof to suit the décor of your home.
 You could use different shades inside and outside to create the best effect.

-If separate spaces matter to you, create a paved area outside your orangery and make sure it’s a different shade to your floor.
-Use pots, plants and other such herbage to create a boundary and improve privation.
+If separate spaces matter to you, create a paved area outside your orangery and make sure it’s a different shade from your floor.
+Use pots, plants, and other herbage to create a boundary and improve privacy.

-Rectangular in shape, our Ultrasky lantern roof can be extended from 1000mm x 1500mm through to 4000m x 5850 – so you won’t have to compromise on the design of your new room.
+Rectangular in shape, our Ultrasky lantern roof can be extended from 1000mm x 1500mm through to 4000m x 5850 – so you won’t have to compromise on the design of your new orangery extension.

 Our Ultrasky lantern orangery extensions are weathertight and can withstand wind speeds up to 130mph.
 Ideal for flat roofs – but also able to fit onto a standard orangery deck – this roof will illuminate and connect your spaces.

-As with our other orangery designs, bi-fold doors can be added to improve access and reveal wide panoramas of your garden.
+As with our other orangery extension designs, bifold doors can be added to improve access and reveal wide panoramas of your garden.
 Why not use lighting externally to light up your garden and create a focal point for visitors when you’re entertaining at night?

 Arrange the furniture in your new room to make the most of the light from above.
-Why not position your breakfast bar centrally if you’re building a kitchen orangery extension?
+If you’re building a kitchen orangery extension, why not position your breakfast bar centrally?

-Using curtains or blinds will give you the option to screen off your living area if you don’t want to be overlooked and will also add decorative value.
+Using curtains or blinds will allow you to screen off your living area if you don’t want to be overlooked, and will also add decorative value.

-To stop your orangery extension from becoming too bright, contrast your room using darker colours – this will also help to unite your space.
+To prevent your orangery extension from becoming too bright, contrast your room using darker colours - this will also help unite your space.

 In many cases, you can use our VR tool to take an online tour of the product you’re interested in.
 By clicking on hotspots within each image, you’ll be able to explore the features of our orangery extensions in more detail.
 Why not start your journey now?